ECP-CANDLE/Benchmarks/Pilot1/ST1/README.md

 # Simple transformers for classification and regression using SMILE string input

 ## Introduction
 The ST1 benchmark represent two versions of a simple transformer, one that can perform regression and the other classification.
 We chose the transformer architecture to see if we could train directly on SMILE strings.
 This benchmark brings novel capability to the suite of Pilot1 benchmarks in two ways.
-First, the featureization of a small molecule is simple its SMILE string.
-The secone novel aspect to the set of Pilot1 benchmarks is that the model is based on the Transformer architecture, albeit this benchmark is a simpler version of the large Transformer models that train on billions and greater parameters.
+First, the featureization of a small molecule is simply its SMILE string.
+The second novel aspect to the set of Pilot1 benchmarks is that the model is based on the Transformer architecture, albeit this benchmark is a simpler version of the large Transformer models that train on billions and greater parameters.

 Both the original code and the CANDLE versions are available.
 The original examples are retained and can be run as noted below.
-The CANDLE versions make use of the common network design in smiles_transformer.py, and implement the models in `sct_baseline2_keras.py` and `srt_baseline_keras2.py`, for classification and regression, respectively.
+The CANDLE versions make use of the common network design in `smiles_transformer.py`, and implement the models in `sct_baseline_keras2.py` and `srt_baseline_keras2.py`, for classification and regression, respectively.

 The example classification problem takes as input SMILE strings and trains a model to predict whether or not a compound is 'drug-like' based on Lipinski criteria.
 The example regression problem takes as input SMILE strings and trains a model to predict the molecular weight.
 Data are freely downloadable and automatically downloaded by the CANDLE versions.